-What do you know about sponsored content?
 What are your thoughts on the benefits of sponsored content for B2B businesses?
-Do you think that sponsored content is a valuable marketing tool?

 In this post, we look at the definition of sponsored content and how it differs from other advertising.
 We will also see its benefits and a practical strategy to start your sponsored content campaigns if you decide it’s the right move for your business.

 What is Sponsored Content

 Sponsored content is a form of advertising where the sponsor pays the publisher (usually a website) to publish content that promotes the sponsor’s products or services.
 The advertiser typically creates the content, but you can also repurpose it from other sources.